Presidio County License Hearing Guide

 What It Is

 The ALR hearing is a separate administrative process from your criminal DUI case.
 It is conducted by the Texas DPS and focuses solely on whether your driver's license should be suspended.
 The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show that there was probable cause for the arrest and that you either failed or refused a breath/blood test.
+The DPS only needs to show that it is more likely than not that you were driving while intoxicated.

 How to Prepare

-• Gather Evidence: Collect any evidence that might help your case, such as witness statements, dashcam footage (if available), or any other information that could challenge the basis of the traffic stop or the accuracy of the breath/blood test.
+- Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, video footage (if available), photographs, or any documentation that challenges the basis of the DUI arrest.

-• Understand What You Can Challenge: You can challenge several aspects of the case, including:
+- Understand What You Can Challenge: You can challenge various aspects of the DUI arrest at the ALR hearing, including:

 Possible Outcomes